 Effective as of January 1, 2016, we modified our reportable segments.
 We previously utilized three reportable segments, which we identified as follows: (1) nurse and allied healthcare staffing, (2) locum tenens staffing, and (3) physician permanent placement services.
 In light of our acquisitions over the past several years as well as our transition to a healthcare workforce solutions company, our management renamed our three reportable segments and also placed several of our business lines that were in our nurse and allied healthcare staffing segment into a different segment to better reflect how the business is evaluated by our chief operating decision maker.
 As of January 1, 2016, we began to disclose the following three reportable segments: (1) nurse and allied solutions, (2) locum tenens solutions, and (3) other workforce solutions.
 The nurse and allied solutions segment consists of our nurse, allied, local and labor disruption and rapid response staffing businesses.
-The locum tenens solutions segment consists of our locum tenens staffing and executive search services business, (ii) healthcare interim leadership staffing and executive search services business, (iii) vendor management systems business, (iv) recruitment process outsourcing business, (v) education business, (vi) medical coding and related consulting business, and (vii) workforce optimization services business.
+The locum tenens solutions segment consists of our locum tenens staffing business.
+The other workforce solutions segment consists of our (i) physician permanent placement services business, (ii) healthcare interim leadership staffing and executive search services business, (iii) vendor management systems business, (iv) recruitment process outsourcing business, (v) education business, (vi) medical coding and related consulting business, and (vii) workforce optimization services business.
 Prior period data in this "Management's Discussion and Analysis of Financial Condition and Results of Operations" has been reclassified to conform to the new segment reporting structure.